naveenb92/react-enterprise-starter/README.md

 All the api calls are wrapped here and exposed as functions.
 If your application interacts with multiple api providers you can further split this file per api provider.

+There are wrappers available for GET, PUT, POST, PATCH and DELETE.
+Making an API call is as simple as declaring the url in the endpoints and writing an appropriate function.
+See getCurrentWeather() in api.js.

+## Persisting the State

+To persist the state in the browser we use redux-persist and localForage.
+Persistence happens automatically.
+For more info on this see [redux-persist](https://github.com/rt2zz/redux-persist).

 ### Dependencies

 * [Create React App](https://github.com/facebook/create-react-app)